madelineattableau/TC2019/LODS instructions.md

 ===
 ### Starter Solution
-The following code lines could help you to out.
+The following lines of code may help you out.
+The xxx represents code you must fill in yourself!

 ### R
 ```R